chimericdream/worldofpannotia.com/src/_epic_specific_magic_weapons/quarterstaff-of-alacrity.md

   casterLevel: "21st"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}", "{% epic_feat_link craft-epic-magic-arms-and-armor %}"]
-    spells: []
+    spells: ["{% spell_link protection-from-arrows %}", "{% spell_link shield %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 462600
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 231600
-    xp: 0
+    xp: 14620
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
+    Both ends of this _+5 quarterstaff of speed_ have equal enhancement and special powers, meaning that it allows an additional attack with each end every round.
+While the _quarterstaff of alacrity_ is held, it grants its wielder a +5 resistance bonus on Reflex saves.
+It also deflects ranged weapons as if the wielder had the {% feat_link deflect-arrows %} and {% epic_feat_link infinite-deflection %} feats.
 ---
-<p id="quarterstaff-of-alacrity">**Quarterstaff of Alacrity:** Both ends of this _+5 quarterstaff of speed_ have equal enhancement and special powers, meaning that it allows an additional attack with each end every round.
-While the _quarterstaff of alacrity_ is held, it grants its wielder a +5 resistance bonus on Reflex saves.
-It also deflects ranged weapons as if the wielder had the Deflect Arrows and Infinite Deflection feats.
-{% spell_link protection-from-arrows %}, {% spell_link shield %}; _Market Price:_ 462,600 gp; _Cost to Create:_ 231,600 gp + 14,620 XP.